SanthoshNandha/UnivPrograms-BubbleMap/README.md

 # Bubble Map using D3.js

-Interactive Bubble Map showing the frequeny of terms in differnt university courses.
+Interactive Bubble Map showing the frequeny of terms in different university courses.

 # Preview